-If at any time we intend to file on our behalf or on behalf of any of our other security holders a registration statement in connection with a public offering of any of our securities on a form and in a manner that would permit the registration for offer and sale of our common stock held by rights holders, the rights holders will have the right to include their shares of our common stock in that offering.
-The rights holders' ability to participate in any such offering will be subject to market "cut-back" exceptions.
+If at any time we intend to file on our behalf or on behalf of any of our other security holders a registration statement in connection with a public offering of any of our securities on a form and in a manner that would permit the registration for offer and sale of our common stock held by Leonardo S.p.A., Leonardo S.p.A. will have the right to include its shares of our common stock in that offering.
+Leonardo S.p.A.'s ability to participate in any such offering will be subject to market "cut-back" exceptions.